bxparks/AceTimeValidation/validation/README.md

 This directory allows different timezone libraries to be validated against each other in pairs.
 This slightly different than the [../tests](../tests) directory whose primary purpose is to validate the [AceTime](https://github.com/bxparks/AceTime) Arduino library against various third party timezone libraries.

+Although the underlying code is able to validate in pairs, for simplicity, the golden baseline dataset is computed using the `AceTime` library using the `zonedbc` (complete) database.

+## How to Run

+- Update the `zonedb` versions of various libraries: AceTime, acetimec, acetimego, acetimepy
+- Recompile the `tools` binaries to pick up the latest TZDB version.
+    - `$ cd ../tools`
+    - `$ make clean`
+    - `$ make`
+- Run the diffs
+    - `$ cd ../validation`
+    - `$ vi Makefile`
+        - Update the `TZDB_VERSION` parameter in the `Makefile`
+    - `$ make clean`
+    - `$ make validation`

 ## Files